 About

-Sarah Clutton grew up in a large, raucous family that seemed to attract an endless stream of visitors from all over the world (including, once, the Pakistani cricket team).
-She was forced to learn the art of carefully plotted conversation early, when she discovered that considered argument and a witty turn of phrase were the only way to get attention around the dinner table.
-She thought these skills might offer a career path, so she studied psychology and law and soon found herself in a courtroom working as a judge’s associate, where she could finally use her dramatic talents to arraign the accused in criminal trials.
-She then had a brief, and not especially brilliant career as a commercial and litigation lawyer.
-Working in the law, Sarah discovered that the world could be a dark and difficult place, filled with loss and violence, betrayal and confusion.
-But beneath it all, there were often themes of redemption, divided loyalties and love.
-What really interested her was always the story behind the story.
+I grew up in a large and raucous family that seemed to attract an endless stream of visitors from all over the world (including, once, the Pakistani cricket team).
+As a youngster, I quickly learned that considered argument and a clever turn of phrase were the only ways to get attention around the dinner table.
+Hoping these childhood skills might lead to a career, I went on to study psychology and law.
+After a brief and not especially brilliant career as a litigation lawyer, I shifted gears and pursued further work and study in the philanthropic and social enterprise sector.
+Working in and around the law, it became obvious the world could be a dark and difficult place, but beneath it all there were often themes of redemption and hope.
+What always interested me was the story behind the story.

-Sarah lives with her family in the beautiful Southern Highlands of New South Wales, between Sydney and Canberra, in the small tourist town of Bowral.
-It is famous for the International Cricketing Hall of Fame, being a Book Town and having a wine trail.
-Two of those three make her very happy.
+I live with my family on Gundungurra and Tharawal land, in the beautiful Southern Highlands of New South Wales.
+The region is famous for the International Cricket Hall of Fame, being Australia’s first Booktown, and having a Wine Trail.
+Two of those three make me very happy.